 - Keep your elbows pointed outwards to fully involve the chests.
 The bar must come to a complete stop at this point of the exercise.
 Then press the bar back up until your arms are fully locked out, and then repeat.

-Take a look at the video we found below the Bench Press:
+Take a look at the video below on how to properly bench press:

 Changing the angle of the exercises varies the stress involved in the pectoral region.
 Doing the inclined bench press targets the upper pectoral as well as the deltoids and the triceps.